Trump-Endorsed Senator John Cornyn Quotes Fascist Dictator Benito Mussolini On Twitter, Offers No Explanation

 — Brian Hamm (@brianrdhamm) February 24, 2019

-Cornyn later did return to his Twitter account, to explain that his quotation of Mussolini was intended to teach “so-called Democratic Socialists” the “lessons of history,” apparently unaware of the crucial differences between socialism and Mussolini’s fascism.
+Cornyn later did return to his Twitter account, to explain that his quote from Mussolini was intended to teach “so-called Democratic Socialists” the “lessons of history,” apparently unaware of the crucial differences between socialism and Mussolini’s fascism.